 Common methods used to identify risk exposure

 The graph below demonstrates common methods used by companies to mitigate risks.
-The SCM World study from 2014 found one in five supply chain professionals leverage insights from social media monitoring for the purpose of identifying emerging risks.
+The SCM World study from 2014 found one in five supply chain professionals leverage insights from social media monitoring (social media insights) for the purpose of identifying emerging risks.
 While this figure is relatively low compared to others in the chart, professionals are starting to transform their processes and introduce datasets seldom used before.
 According to SCM World, the use of social media monitoring for risk management will increase rapidly over the coming years.

 So what risks can social media monitoring help identify?

-Examples of emerging risks social media monitoring can spot:
+Examples of emerging risks social media monitoring can spot

-Reputational risks:
+Reputational risks

 The speed in which information is disseminated across the web has reached new heights since the introduction of social media.
 Negative conversations, whether they’re true or false, travel fast.
 Messages become amplified from others engaging in the conversation until the conversation reaches boiling point and turns into a full-blown crisis.
 It’s this speed and reach that has strong potential to weaken corporate reputation and when customers lose confidence, it’s directly felt on the turnover of the company.